-In order to comply with 5/3.2.2, and taking into account the risk category of the level, the following apply.
+In order to comply with 5/3.2.2, and taking into account the risk category level, the following apply.

-3.2.3(a) Medium Risk Level
+3.2.3(a) Medium Risk Category Level (1 October 2024)

 Electric power for control, monitoring and alarm systems involved in the performance of the function are to be fed from two feeders from different electrical bus sections.